kelvin-homann/Knights/README.md

 ![Knights](https://i.imgur.com/LfAYMLV.png)

 Knights is a Real Time Strategy game developed for Unity3D.
 It is supposed to be very casual and is played with controllers.
+The game can be played with up to 4 Players.
 It was devoped for our Game Development class.

 - 	When you open the Unity project for the first time you should make sure your project contains the default folder structure.
 To add any missing folders open Unity and click on